nvo87/6_password_strength/README.md

 # P.S.

-You should find blacklist and other forbidden list by yourself.
-List in this script is only for example.
+'To check your password strength more correctly, you should find blacklist and other forbidden list by yourself.
+For example, from here https://github.com/danielmiessler/SecLists/tree/master/Passwords.
+Type: -h for more info'

 # Project Goals